 We are very proud to have won lots of awards for our dog-friendliness (including Dog-friendly Business of the Year in both Cornwall and the South West in 2017), and are always looking for ways to make our doggy guests (and their well-behaved owners) welcome.
 We thought it might be useful to list a few of our favourite dog walks in the area.
-We are spoilt for choice around here, but I’ve listed 10 cracking walks, with great views, and all of which are within about half an hour’s drive or less (barring sunny bank holiday traffic!).
-I’ve given you the postcode for SatNav, so everywhere is easy to find (unless, of course, you don’t have SatNav …).
+We are spoilt for choice around here, and in your cottage you will find a compilation of walks around Pillaton (with maps), accessible straight from your door, which you can also find here.
+These all handily converge on the village, where our local pub is dog-friendly.
+Slightly further afield, I’ve listed some cracking walks, with great views, and all of which are within about half an hour’s drive or less (barring sunny bank holiday traffic!).
+For the driveable walks, I’ve given you the postcode for SatNav, so everywhere is easy to find (unless, of course, you don’t have SatNav …).
 Some of these are accessible (so good for wheelchairs or buggies) and have accessible facilities.
 There are access notes where applicable below.
 This is obviously not an exhaustive list, just a few of our local favourites.
 For more choice, there are some great apps with downloadable walks which you may find useful.
 Firstly the Walk Finder on the South West Coast Path’s website, which is a free resource, and covers all 630 miles of the Coast Path.
 The app grades walks by difficulty, so can be useful if you are using a buggy or wheelchair.
-Secondly IWalkCornwall, which has over 230 walks all over Cornwall,
+Secondly IWalkCornwall, which has over 230 walks all over Cornwall.

 Photo of Churchtown Farm – Beth Bailey